Aashvi-Oy/marketplace-node/README.md

 ## DOCS

-The API documentation can be found [here](https://aashvi-oy.github.io/marketplace-node/)
+Documentation for this project can be found under `/docs` route.

 ## Environment Setup